jimbobbennett/StarWarsCopilot/6-rag/README.md

     ![The inspector showing both tools](./img/all-tools.webp)

     Try setting some values in the tool and running it.
-For example, search for order 66, or purchases by Ben Masterson.
+For example, search for order 66, or purchases by Ben Smith.

     ![Order 66 showing a purchase of an Emperor Palpatine figurine](./img/order-66.webp)

+    > When this does a look up on the database, it will be case sensitive, so ensure you use the right case when asking for details about purchases.
+For example, asking which figurines **Ben Smith** purchased would work, but **Ben smith** (lower case S on Smith) will fail.
+    >
+    > The customers are:
+    >
+    > - Luke Johnson
+    > - Leia Parker
+    > - Han Richards
+    > - Ben Smith
+    > - Yoda Masterson
+    > - Rey Fisher
+    > - Anakin Skywalker
+    > - Padmé Amidala
+    > - Lando Calrissian
+    > - Obi Wan

 ## Use the new tool